diegogo69/cv_application/design_requirements.md

 ## Responsive Design

 Make it responsive.
 Suitable for mobile, tablets and desktop devices.
-Prioritizing natural html resposivenes, flexible items, and effective and efficient media queries.
+Prioritizing natural html resposivenes, flexible items, and effective and efficient use of media queries.

 - Mobile, Tablet and Desktop support
 - Favor natural responsiveness, min-height, max-width, avoiding heights